metashade/glTFSample/readme.md

 ## Build steps

-1) Clone the repo with its submodules, including our [fork of the Cauldron framework](https://github.com/ppenenko/Cauldron)):
+1) If you haven't done so in the parent repo, clone the repo with its submodules, including our [fork of the Cauldron framework](https://github.com/ppenenko/Cauldron):
     ```
     > git clone https://github.com/ppenenko/glTFSample.git --recurse-submodules --branch metashade_demo
     ```